clim072/carmenlim/content/publication/degenhardt-associations-2018/index.md

 # Documentation: https://wowchemy.com/docs/managing-content/

-title: 'The associations between psychotic experiences and substance use and substance use disorders: findings from the World Health Organization World Mental Health surveys:
+title: 'The associations between psychotic experiences and substance use and substance use disorders: findings from the World Health Organization World Mental Health surveys'
-  Psychotic experiences and substance use'
 subtitle: ''
 summary: ''
 authors: